hamnaarif/Reveltek-Careers/Notes/python-test.md

 - Use labels, tags, and other Issue management to the best of your ability.
 - Attach all development directly to an issue before you start working on it.
 - Comment in your issues daily as if you are working on a large team, to let your "teammates" know what you've accomplished for the day like an Agile Daily Standup
+- Every Issue should be attached to its own branch, with properly dynamically linking of the branch and issue.
 -----

 ## Instructions